cloudify-cosmo/docs.getcloudify.org/content/operations/manager/update-deployment.md

 You cannot make changes in the top level fields `groups`, `policy_types` and `policy_triggers` as a part of a deployment update blueprint.

 ## What Can be Updated as a Part of a Deployment Update
-The following can be updated as part of a deployment update, subject to the limitations that were previously described in the [Unsupported Changes]({{< relref "manager/update-deployment.md#unsupported-changes-in-a-deployment-update" >}}) section.
+The following can be updated as part of a deployment update, subject to the limitations that were previously described in the [Unsupported Changes]({{< relref "operations/manager/update-deployment.md#unsupported-changes-in-a-deployment-update" >}}) section.
 ### Nodes
 You can add or remove nodes, including all their relationships, operations, an so on.
 Remember that adding or removing a node triggers the install/uninstall workflow in regard to that node.
-{{% gsNote title="'Renaming' Nodes" %}}
+{{% note title="'Renaming' Nodes" %}}
 Assume that the original deployment blueprint contains a node named `node1`.
 Then, in the deployment update blueprint, you decide to 'rename' that node, to `node2`.
 Now the deployment update blueprint's `node2` is identical to `node1` in the original blueprint, except for its name.
 But in practice, there isn't really a 'renaming' process.
 In this scenario, `node1` is uninstalled and `node2` is installed, meaning that `node1` does not retain its state.

 ```yaml